What are cryptocurrency exchanges? How do they work? What exchanges are out and how can I use them profitably?

 What Are Centralized Exchanges?

-Centralized exchanges are exchanges that maintain custody of the users’ funds while providing them with an interface for interacting and transacting with their funds.
+Centralized exchanges maintain custody of the users’ funds while providing an interface for interacting and transacting with their funds.

 What are Decentralized Exchanges?

-Decentralized exchanges are non-custodial cryptocurrency exchanges that provide a platform where users can trade directly with one another, anonymously, and in a trustless manner.
+Decentralized exchanges are non-custodial cryptocurrency exchanges that provide a platform where users can trade directly with one another anonymously and trustlessly.

 DEX, as they’re known within the crypto space, facilitates what’s called peer-to-peer cryptocurrency trading.

-Examples of decentralized exchanges are IDEX, EtherDelta (ForkDelta), etc. these exchanges allow users to trade directly with the funds in their wallet without having to sacrifice custody and privacy.
+Examples of decentralized exchanges are IDEXEtherDelta (ForkDelta), etc. These exchanges allow users to trade directly with the funds in their wallet without sacrificing custody and privacy.

-Decentralized exchanges are less prone to hacks and other security issues that are rampant with centralized exchanges.
+Decentralized exchanges are less prone to hacks and other rampant security issues than centralized exchanges.

-However, their major problem is lack of liquidity and trading volume, due partly to the fact that they’re everything but user-friendly and there’s so much that still needs to be done in terms of development to bring DEX to the current status, volume and liquidity of centralized exchanges.
+However, their primary problem is a lack of liquidity and trading volume, due partly to the fact that they’re everything but user-friendly, and there’s so much that needs to be done in terms of development to bring DEX to the current status and volume and liquidity of centralized exchanges.

-According to CoinMarketCap, there are exactly 332 cryptocurrency exchanges at the time of writing this article and many more are being launched almost every other month.
+According to CoinMarketCap, there are 332 cryptocurrency exchanges at the time of writing this article, and many more are being launched almost every other month.

-Sadly, the majority of these exchanges are going nowhere but down the path of exit scam, bankruptcy or just plain uselessness.
+Sadly, most of these exchanges are going nowhere but down the path of exit scams, bankruptcy, or just plain uselessness.

-To save you the stress of having to evaluate hundreds of exchanges to determine which are safe for you to trade cryptocurrencies we have prepared a list of the top crypto exchanges you can simply pick from —here
+To save you the stress of evaluating hundreds of exchanges to determine which are safe for you to trade cryptocurrencies, here is a list of the top crypto exchanges you can pick from.

 How You Should Use Cryptocurrency Exchanges